ooples/pine_script_docs/source/language/Script_structure.rst

        style=plot.style_area,
        trackprice=true)

-Statements inside user functions can also be wrapped.
+Statements inside user-defined function declarations can also be wrapped.
 However, since a local block must syntactically begin with an indentation (4 spaces or 1 tab), when splitting it onto the following line, the continuation of the statement must start with more